dmackinnon1/techdoc/docs/index.md

 The documents collected here describe some considerations for planning effective documentation plans.

 A key theme throughout is that documentation should not be created outside of the other processes of software development.
-Ideally,the documentation team works closely with other contributors to ensure that documentation is integrated directly into or alongside the development, testing, and release life-cycles of the software itself.
+Ideally, the documentation team works closely with other contributors to ensure that documentation is integrated directly into or alongside the development, testing, and release life-cycles of the software itself.

 [Introduction](introduction.html)